eddmann/eddmann.github.io/_posts/2014/2014-02-17-understanding-python-wsgi-with-examples.md

 ---
 layout: post
 title: 'Understanding Python WSGI with Examples'
-meta: 'Examples to get started with Python WSGI development.'
+meta: 'Learn how to build and deploy WSGI compliant applications in Python with detailed examples and practical use cases.'
+tags: python wsgi
 ---

-Coming from a strongly PHP background, initially looking at the web-development landscape whilst delving into Python seemed a little confusing.
+Coming from a strong PHP background, initially, exploring the web development landscape whilst delving into Python seemed rather confusing.
-As Python was not developed for the web from an offset, a specification was accepted called [PEP 333](http://www.python.org/dev/peps/pep-0333/) which standardised the required interface between Web servers and Python Web Frameworks/Applications.
+As Python was not originally developed for the web, a specification called [PEP 333](http://www.python.org/dev/peps/pep-0333/) was accepted, which standardised the required interface between web servers and Python web frameworks/applications.
-Despite the additional complexity, the manner in which middle-ware applications can be integrated, along with the server choice add possibilities that I find hard to locate a comparable in PHP.
+Despite the additional complexity, the manner in which middleware applications can be integrated, along with the server choices, offers possibilities that I find hard to locate a comparable alternative for in PHP.

 <!--more-->

 ## Basic Example

-Simply put a WSGI (Web Sever Gateway Interface) compliant application must supply a callable (function, class) which accepts a 'environ' dictionary and 'start_response' function.
+Simply put, a WSGI (Web Server Gateway Interface) compliant application must supply a callable (function or class) which accepts an 'environ' dictionary and a `start_response` function.
-For a familiar PHP comparison, you can think of the 'environ' dictionary as a combined `$_SERVER`, `$_GET` and `$_POST`, with extra processing required.
+For a familiar PHP comparison, you can think of the 'environ' dictionary as a combination of `$_SERVER`, `$_GET` and `$_POST`, albeit with extra processing required.
-This callable is expected to invoke the 'start_response' function with the desired response-code/header-data, and then return a byte iterable with the response body.
+This callable is expected to invoke the `start_response` function with the desired response code and header data, and then return an iterable of bytes containing the response body.

 ```python
 def app(environ, start_response):